 This is adaptable according to your type of travel.
 I shared rooms with fellow solo female travelers I met on buses, or other travelers in a small group.
 If solo, your main cost will be on accommodation, where a single room can cost around $25+ per night when you can’t find a $10 dorm.
 You can choose to eat street food or head to local eateries, rather than dine in bigger restaurants.
 Nightlife is limited which lowers spend on alcohol.

-However, most highlights of travel here are free or very cheap – Myanmar is one of the cheapest places to visit in the world.
+However, most highlights of travel here are free or very cheap – Myanmar is one of the cheapest countries to visit in the world.
 My top two budget activities?
 Riding the Yangon circle line train – a commuter route through the countryside, which for a few hours will count as the best $1 you’ve ever spent.
 And crossing the Goteik Viaduct – the highest railway bridge in Myanmar you ride from Hsipaw to Pyin Oo Lwin – is a hellraising ride for $3.

 By Gabor of Surfing the Planet